 Each product is unique and will work on different time horizons, traffic sources, and audiences.
 It’s important to make sure you have a good product–market fit and a person dedicated to each product, owning it and putting all of their best efforts into it.

 2. Which Target Groups Work Best for Your Games?
 How and Where Are You Able to Find Them?

 Generally speaking, younger audiences are cheaper to acquire, and older tend to monetize better.
 It’s a balancing act between the different needs that every traffic source can satisfy.

 3. Can You Share Your Biggest UA- or Industry-Related Learnings of the Past Year?

 Don’t fight the algorithm, humor it.
 Forcing algorithms to do what you want by setting hard limits can be counterproductive; using creatives to reach new and different audiences and/or placements, is the way to go.

 4. If There Is One Piece of Advice You Could Give to UA managers, What Would It Be?

 Know your audience!
 Getting that knowledge might prove expensive, but you will reap the benefits for the lifetime of your product.

-This is always the hardest question to answer, if you had asked last year, I doubt someone would have mentioned the pandemic having the effect it had.
-Next year will definitely be shaped by iOS14 effect on privacy and the answer from Google.
+This is always the hardest question to answer.
+If you had asked last year, I doubt someone would have mentioned the pandemic having the effect it had.
+Next year will definitely be shaped by the iOS 14 effect on privacy and the answer from Google.
 This will most likely make UA managers‘ jobs harder, but that will also depend on what type of game you are marketing.

-Hands down Boom Beach.
-Best mobile game ever imho.
-I love how it’s a clean mobile experience, but with good strategic depth.
-Great Live Ops and a fun vibe, Supercell know what they’re doing!
+Hands down, Boom Beach.
+Best mobile game ever, in my honest opinion.
+I love how it’s a clean mobile experience but with good strategic depth.
+Great live ops and a fun vibe – Supercell know what they’re doing!